 Seven Steps to SOA

 This blog describes the SOA steps an organization must take before it can be truly successful in realizing the cost and agility benefits offered by enterprise service-oriented architecture.
-It discusses the various stages of SOA adoption describing the technologies, processes, and best-practices available to help companies succeed in their SOA initiatives.
+It discusses what SOA stands for and the various stages of SOA adoption by describing the technologies, processes, and best-practices available to help companies succeed in their service oriented architecture initiatives.

 What Are the Seven SOA Steps?